f-squirrel/f-squirrel.github.io/_posts/2023-03-16-usage-of-shared-ptr.md

 ---
-title: Example of usage of shared_ptr for caching
+title: Using shared_ptr for reloadable config
 published: true
 permalink: "/usage-of-shared_ptr"
 tags: [cpp, shared_ptr]
 readtime: true
 ---

 After my post [std::shared_ptr is an anti-pattern](/shared-ptr-is-evil/) I was thinking about an example of justified usage of `std::shared_ptr`.
-I have mentioned that it can be used to implement caching, and in this post, I am going to elaborate on it.
+I have mentioned that it can be used to implement caching, and in this post, I am going to use it for implementing reloadable config.

 Imagine a situation when you need to develop an object shared across the system that can be arbitrarily updated.
 For example, there is a class representing a configuration of the application: it is created on the startup of the program and later updated via a watcher thread.